rvikunwar/github-readme/README.md

 - ✍️ **Blog READMEs**: Craft informative READMEs for your blog posts to make them more accessible and engaging.
 - 📚 **Instructional READMEs**: Share step-by-step instructions for your projects, helping others easily understand and use your code.

 Feel free to browse and explore the content.
-If you find a README that you like, you can simply copy the content and customize it for your own projects.
+If you find a README that you like, you can simply copy the content and customize it for your own projects on github readme.

 ## Contributing

 We encourage you to contribute to this project!
 If you have an excellent README that you'd like to share with the community or if you want to improve existing READMEs, follow these steps:

-* 🍴 Connect me on [Twitter](https://twitter.com/rvikunwar) or send me your read content on [Email](mailto:ravikunwar737@gmail.com).
-* 🌟 Or If you want to contribute to code then, Clone the repo and then create a new branch with a descriptive name (e.g., 'feature/add-new-readme').
+* 🍴 Clone the repo and then create a new branch with a descriptive name (e.g., 'feature/add-new-readme').
-* 📝 Add your changes and then
+* 📝 Add your changes or reamde to readme's list and then
 * 📦 Commit your changes with meaningful commit messages.
 * 🚀 Push your changes to your forked repository.
 * 🔄 Create a pull request (PR) to submit your contribution.